dusty-nv/jetson-inference/docs/building-repo-2.md

 ### Configuring with CMake

 Next, create a build directory within the project and run `cmake` to configure the build.
-When `cmake` is run, a script is started ([`CMakePreBuild.sh`](../CMakePreBuild.sh)) that will install any dependencies and download DNN models for you.
+When `cmake` is run, a script is launched ([`CMakePreBuild.sh`](../CMakePreBuild.sh)) that will install any required dependencies and download DNN models for you.

 ``` bash
 $ cd jetson-inference    # omit if pwd is already jetson-inference from above